LMeynent/master-thesis-public/README.md

 ## Data availability

 For data privacy reasons, the survey data is not published with the repository.
 Some external, public data sources are provided in a pre-processed format.

+In addition, the result file of the Makov-Chain Monte-Carlo sampling of our hierarchical Bayesian model is too large to be included in the repository.